 Supply chain attacks work because they exploit the one thing organizations can't easily audit: the trust embedded in automated systems.
 Every dependency your pipeline pulls, every GitHub Action your workflow references, every plugin your IDE loads — each is a potential entry point.

-The 2026 Bitwarden CLI and Checkmarx campaigns make the threat concrete.
+The 2026 Bitwarden CLI, Axios, and Vercel campaigns make the threat concrete.
 A single compromised package, installed silently by a CI runner, can expose every secret in a developer's environment and propagate through every pipeline that token can reach.
 The attack doesn't announce itself.
 It executes as part of your normal build process.

-Defending against this requires more than periodic audits.
-It requires zero-trust architecture applied to the software supply chain: pinned dependencies, signed artifacts, SBOM tracking, continuous SCA, and short-lived scoped credentials.
+Defending against this requires zero-trust architecture applied to the software supply chain: pinned dependencies, signed artifacts, SBOM tracking, continuous SCA, and short-lived scoped credentials.
 Secrets must be treated as perishable — rotated regularly, stored securely, and never embedded in code or environment files without governance.

 Robust secrets management is a foundational control here.
 When credentials are stored in a structured, access-controlled vault like Passwork rather than scattered across .env files and developer workstations, the blast radius of a supply chain compromise shrinks significantly.
 Attackers can steal what they can reach.
 Make it nothing.

 Ready to reduce your blast radius?
 Passwork gives your team a structured secrets vault with role-based access, full audit logging, and a self-hosted deployment that keeps credentials off third-party infrastructure.
-Explore Passwork
+Teams migrating from a another password manager receive a 10% migration discount.
+Try Passwork free

 FAQ: Supply chain attacks